WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 *	**Company-level custom dictionary** – Same as the user-level dictionary yet managed centrally – company wide – by the admin to ensure uniformity across the organization.
 *	Specialized medical for English, French and Spanish and legal dictionaries for English.

 Free version dictionary – Company-level custom dictionary is not available for the free version.
 The user-level custom dictionary content is saved on the browser storage.

 = ELEGANT AND USER-FRIENDLY =
 *   Straightforward configuration
-*	There is no ad banners
+*	There is NO BANNER ADDs
 *   Color-coded spelling, grammar, and punctuation
+*	Spelling autocorrect
+*	Language autodetection
 *	Easily toggle on/off button
 *	Add words to custom dictionary and access it everywhere
 *	Support the latest version of WordPress

 = SCALABLE =

 *	Proofread up to 100 million words per year in the Pro version and supports up to 5 websites.
 *	The free version is limited to spell checking 10,000 words per day one a single website.
 Upon reaching the limit, it stops working until the next day.